 Dr. Brenda Raud

 Dr. Brenda Raud is a postdoctoral researcher in the Division of Molecular Oncology and Immunology at the Netherlands Cancer Institute, in Amsterdam.
-She studied biotechnology in Argentina, and later received her PhD in Immunology from the Hannover Medical School in Germany.
-During her doctorate, she characterized the metabolism of T cells and the mechanisms by which metabolic pathways can shape the immune response in health and disease.
-Dr. Raud is currently researching the role of lymphocytes in the immune response against cancer and developing therapies which harness the power of T cells to treat a range of solid tumors.
-Besides being passionate about science and the intricacies of the immune system, Dr. Raud is an enthusiastic expat: she has lived in three countries, done research in five, and is keen on picking up languages along the way.
+She studied biotechnology in Argentina and later received her Ph.D. in Immunology from the Hannover Medical School in Germany.
+During her doctorate, she characterized the metabolism of T cells and the mechanisms by which metabolic pathways can shape the immune response to health and disease.
+Dr. Raud is currently researching the role of lymphocytes in the immune response against cancer and developing therapies that harness the power of T cells to treat a range of solid tumors.
+Besides being passionate about science and the intricacies of the immune system, Dr. Raud is an enthusiastic ex-pat: she has lived in three countries, done research in five, and is keen on picking up languages along the way.

 Dr. Jason Goldsmith

-Jason Goldsmith is Senior Director of Donor Medical and Analytical Sciences at Seres Therapeutics, a biotechnology company working to revolutionize treatment of a wide range of dieases by modulating the function of the human microbiome.
+Jason Goldsmith is Senior Director of Donor Medical and Analytical Sciences at Seres Therapeutics, a biotechnology company working to revolutionize the treatment of a wide range of diseases by modulating the function of the human microbiome.
 He was previously a postdoctoral researcher at the University of Pennsylvania’s Institute for Immunology, where he studied the intersection of intestinal regeneration, intestinal immunity, and host-microbiome interactions with the goal of one day being able to control intestinal regeneration therapeutically, both to enhance it during inflammatory processes (such as Colitis, Crohn’s, or radiation-induced enteropathy) or selectively inhibit it in colorectal cancer.
-He completed 2 years of internal medicine residency at the University of Michigan before deciding to focus on a research career, and still works part time as a hospitalist.
-Jason used to be a professional martial arts instructor, and still trains in his free time.
+He completed 2 years of internal medicine residency at the University of Michigan before deciding to focus on a research career and still works part-time as a hospitalist.
+Jason used to be a professional martial arts instructor and still trains in his free time.
 He also enjoys role-playing games and the occasional video game.